thoughtbot/ember-cli-rails/README.md

 - `path` - the path where your Ember CLI application is located.
 The default value is the name of your app in the Rails root.

+- `silent` - this provides `--silent` option for Ember CLI commands to control verbosity of their output.

 ```ruby
 EmberCli.configure do |c|
   c.app :adminpanel # path defaults to `Rails.root.join("adminpanel")`